euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 ### Collateral Validity

 Within the `checkAccountStatus` callback, vaults should inspect the provided list of collaterals and determine whether or not they are acceptable.
-Vaults can limit themselves to a small set of collateral, or can be more general-purpose and allow borrowing using any assets they can get prices for.
+Vaults can limit themselves to a small set of collaterals, or can be more general-purpose and allow borrowing using any assets they can get prices for.
 Alternately, a vault could always fail, if it is only intended to be a collateral vault.

 To encourage borrowing, it may be tempting to allow a large set of collateral assets.
 However, vault creators must be careful about which assets they accept.
 A malicious vault could lie about the amount of assets it holds, or reject liquidations when a user is in violation.
 For this reason, vaults should restrict allowed collaterals to a known-good set of audited addresses, or lookup the addresses in a registry or factory contract to ensure they were created by known-good, audited contracts.